SergeySeroshtan/csv-scripts/readme.md

 Operations `load` and `save` support the following named arguments:

 * `path` - the path to file.
+* `records` - the list of records to be saved.
 * `charset` - the charset for file, by default it's UTF-8.
+* `fieldSeparator` - the separator for fields, default: comma.
-* `records` - the list of records to be saved.
+* `fieldQualifier` - the qualifier for fields, default: double-quote.

 Additionally, you can use operation `log` to add custom message into the log of script.